 Continuous Pricing in Action: Lufthansa Group

-The science and learnings from group dynamic pricing were then applied to the implementation of dynamic pricing for individual passengers.
-In the end, Lufthansa Group was able to create multiple price points and in turn, be better positioned to accelerate recovery as passengers return.
+The science and learnings from group dynamic pricing were then applied to the implementation of dynamic pricing for individual passengers across airline digital and NDC distribution channels.
+Today, Lufthansa Group is able to create multiple price points across their direct channels and in turn, is better positioned to accelerate the path to profitable growth.
 According to Simon Rimrod, Head of Commercial Offer and Pricing for Lufthansa Group: